The ski lifts are preparing to open and the Christmas holidays are on the horizon.

-Taking place every Tuesday night throughout December, including on Christmas Day, this unique activity offers adventure seekers a terrific way to see the mountains from a different perspective.
-The guided walk starts at 02:15 in the early hours and darkness of the morning, and is 6km long with an ascent of 360m.
-The guide will talk you through the history of the Valais region, and you’ll enjoy tasting various Valais specialities along the way.
-Reservations can only be made from the desk of the tourist office in Place Centrale or down in Le Chable, and the cost includes equipment rental.
+Taking place every Tuesday night throughout December, and on Christmas Day, this unique activity offers adventure seekers a terrific way to see the mountains from a different perspective.
+The guided walk starts at 17:00 at the tourist office.
+The walk lasts approximately 90 minutes and is followed by a delicious raclette at La Maison de la Forêt.
+Reservations can only be made at the tourist office in Place Centrale.
 Wrap up warm, take good footwear and ski poles, and it will no doubt be an amazing experience.

 For a look at what else there is to do at this busy time of year, take a look at our pages below.